 Elisha yanked the glamor ring from his finger.
 “I checked it inside and out,” he said, in his own voice.
 “It wasn’t carrying any fucking grenades.
 I’m sure of it.
 And you were in the council hall by then, and I didn’t see you leave once the entire time.”

 “Why are you lying to me, Duncan?
 What are you leaving out?”

-“I’m not … ” Duncan shook his head helplessly.
+“I’m not…” Duncan shook his head helplessly.
 “I’m not lying.”
-He started sobbing like a child.
+He started weeping like a child.
 “It was me, man.
 I did it.
 I just got some of the details wrong.”

 “It’s the truth, you fuck!
 Why won’t you just fucking believe me?”

-Elisha loomed over him.
-“Why won’t you just tell me the goddamn truth?!”
+“Why won’t you tell me the goddamn truth?!”

 “It is the truth!
 It is the truth!”
 Flecks of foam flew from Duncan’s lips.

 “I will get it out of you!”
 Elisha collared him.

 “You just did!”
 Duncan broke down in wracking sobs.

 “Don’t make me do this the hard way, spud.
 I am begging you here, do not make me do this the hard way.”